 Slater & Zurz law firm has convenient offices in Akron, Canton, Cleveland, Columbus and Cincinnati.
 Their attorneys can make arrangements to meet with you there or they will meet with you in an agreed location in Ohio.

-Contact an accident attorney at 1-888-534-4850 or submit a short form describing what happened to you.
+Contact an Car accident lawyer at 1-888-534-4850 or submit a short form describing what happened to you.
 An attorney will get back to you quickly.
 Slater & Zurz also has a 24/7/365 online “chat” service available.